Do cheat codes disable trophies: No cheats available.

 To prevent a rare but nasty crash when fighting Mad Mel, leave your vehicle outside the arena, enter it and get yourself killed by the enemies that are inside.
 Once you've re-spawned, stand/crouch on the ramp that leads into the arena, get your Rocket Launcher out and start picking off the Rocket Launcher Runners.
 After all the Runners have been destroyed, Mad Mel himself will appear in his custom Runner and he's a lot tougher than the others so be prepared for a fight.
 Mad Mel will also have a couple of normal Rocket Launcher Runners guarding him so make sure you also destroy them as well.
 Once they're all dead, you can safely enter the arena and make your way to the Dahl Headland Transition Gate.

 This trophy will pop after Turning-In the Mission "Get Some Answers" in the Crimson Fastness.
-If you don't get this on Playthrough 1 then you can get it on Playthrough 2.
+If you don't get this in Playthrough 1 then you can get it in Playthrough 2.

 Tips & Notes

-When you go after Mothrakk, take your best Shotgun with you as it's pretty much the only way to kill it without getting your butt kicked in the process.
+When you go after Mothrakk, bring your best Shotgun as it's pretty much the only way to kill it without getting your butt kicked in the process.
 We say use a Shotgun because the other weapons are either too slow or inaccurate to actually hit it.
-To make things easier lure it over to where Shep is, then you can quickly heal yourself from the nearby Dr. Zed Vending machine if/when you take damage.
+To make things easier, lure it over to where Shep is then you can quickly heal yourself from the nearby Dr. Zed Vending machine if/when you take damage.
 You can also respawn at the nearby Respawn Pole should you die (providing you activate it first).
 Mothrakk's one and only attack is when it fires a string of powerful fireballs at you that are virtually impossible to avoid but if you follow the advice above, you shouldn't take too much damage.

 When you go up against Rakkinishu during the Journal Recordings Mission, make sure you are in a Rocket Launcher Runner and use its turret as Rakkinishu is a strong enemy and will quickly kill you if you aren't prepared.